brettz9/nogin/README.md

 - Throrough internationalization (i18n) and fundamental accessibility (a11y)
 - CLI option for managing accounts
 - 100% Cypress UI and CLI Testing Coverage
+- Tested on Chrome and Firefox but with a Babel/core-js Rollup routine that should allow the code to work in other browsers as well.

 ## Improvements over `node-login`